 Subsection (a) lays out key findings.
 These make clear that Iran continues to threaten the United States and our allies by developing ballistic missiles in defiance of UN Security Council resolutions.
-It also notes that these resolutions call upon member states to take necessary steps to prevent "the supply, sale, or transfer" of arms conventional weapons from Iran.
+It also notes that these resolutions call upon member states to take necessary steps to prevent "the supply, sale, or transfer" of conventional weapons to or from Iran.